daphne-eu/daphne/doc/HDFS-Usage.md

 the segments according to the current state (distributed or not and how many distributed workers are being used).

-For example if we use 4 distributed workers to write a matrix, DAPHNE will generate 4 different segments.
+For example if we use four distributed workers to write a matrix, DAPHNE will generate four different segments.
 DAPHNE can later read the same matrix either in local execution (no distributed runtime) or using a different number of workers, not depending on the amount of segments generated earlier.